phac-nml/pipeline-standards/README.md

   ]
 }
 ```

+When IRIDA Next is started, it will read the `pipelines.json` file, download a local copy of the pipeline `nextflow_schema.json` and `assets/schema_input.json` files within the specified repository and version (tag or branch) of a pipeline, and use these JSON Schema files to render a user interface for the pipeline.

+![irida-next-species-abundance.png][]

+### 3.4.2.
+Overriding parameters

 In addition to registering pipelines, the `pipelines.json` file can be used to override any of the Nextflow JSON Schema elements for a particular pipeline (e.g., default values, hidding parameters from IRIDA Next).
 For more information on this, please refer to the [IRIDA Next Schema Overrides documentation][irida-next-schema-overrides].